 - New Town and Monument to the 1944 Warsaw Uprising

 Close by is the Old Town Square, which is undoubtedly the loveliest market square in Warsaw.
 This open space experienced several reconstructions from its inception in the early Middle Ages.
-Today the house façades of the wealthy burgher houses are mainly in the 17th-century style.
+Today, the house façades of the wealthy burgher houses are mainly in the 17th-century style.
 Although completely reconstructed after World War II, this delightful square is a restorer’s showcase and the visitor is hard-pressed to remember that all of the buildings were resurrected from rubble.
-Our tour of Old Town will end with a stroll along charming Kanonia Street and an investigation of the medieval city fortifications and Barbican.
+Our tour of Old Town will end with a stroll along charming Kanonia Street, and an investigation of the Barbican and the city fortifications.

 We shall also make a short excursion into adjacent New Town, which, although more modest than its affluent neighbour, has its own charming atmosphere and is a welcome respite from the crowded streets of the Old Town.
 Our tour will conclude with a visit to the striking Monument to the 1944 Warsaw Uprising.
 Located in central Warsaw, the monument, unveiled in 1989, depicts figures emerging from the wartime rubble.
 (Overnight Warsaw) B

 - Royal Lazienki Park: Chopin Monument, Palace on the Water and Myslewicki Palace

 - Evening Music Performance (details to be confirmed in 2019)